alexDou/wip-react-ts-semantic_ui/README.md

 }
 ```

-The status can be either idle, running, finished or errorred in which case they will be repaired automatically and a repaired event will be sent before resetting to idle again.

-Your colleague has recommended the *phoenix* npm module to connect with the backend and has provided you with the following sample code:
+*phoenix* npm module responsible to connect with the backend and has provided you with the following sample code:

 ```code
 import { Socket } from "phoenix";